isaacnmm/pestpolicy-hugo2XX/content/posts/do-fleas-stay-on-humans/index.md

 ##  Cat Fleas' Survival

-[Cat fleas](https://pestpolicy.com/best-flea-comb-for-cats/) will survive but won't adequately breed, just on a diet from human blood.
+[Cat fleas](https://pestpolicy.com/best-flea-comb-for-cats/)will survive but won't adequately breed, just on a diet from human blood.
 For example, male and female fleas will remain alive for 17 and 30 days if fed at intervals of 10 minutes.
 Further, feeding the fleas for 15 minutes per day will allow the fleas to survive for between 139-185 days - check this Flea Treatment [for Cats](https://pestpolicy.com/best-flea-treatment-for-cats/).

 However, another research reported that fleas survived for 12 days feeding on human blood continuously - and the survival rate increased when the attendants added dog hair.

 ##  Will the fleas Bite Cause Allergic Reactions?

 Humans and pets will react differently to flea bites.
 For example, some will show extra sensitivity on their skin, evidenced by skin lesions, severe itching, and allergic reaction.
-On humans, [flea bites](https://pestpolicy.com/can-fleas-live-on-clothes/) may leave red welts that could be hard and small in size, depending on the skin's sensitivity.
+On humans, [flea bites](https://pestpolicy.com/can-fleas-live-on-clothes/)may leave red welts that could be hard and small in size, depending on the skin's sensitivity.

 However, on the other hand, pets could lose hair or vigorously scratch and bite their skin due to the resulting irritation.